grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### verbose

-Keep requests and responses body.
+Log all requests and keep requests and responses body.
 This can significantly increase the size of your logs.

 ### log_all_status_codes